tanvi-arora/Beerplant/Code/BreweryCountByState.md

    3. width = width of the bars
 3. title -  Title of the bar chart
 4. axis.text.x - allows manipulation of x axis text
-   1. element_text with angle option allows user to specify display of state abbreviations at angle to the x-axis for legibility
+   1. element_text with angle option allows user to specify display of state names at angle to the x-axis for legibility
 5. ylab - y-label is the label of the continuous variable - count of breweries
 6. xab - x-label is the label of the grouped variable - State